What Is The Difference Between Term And Whole Life Insurance?

 Key Takeaways: What is the Difference Between Term and Whole Life Insurance?

-• Term life insurance provides coverage for a specified period, while whole life insurance provides lifelong coverage.
+- Term life insurance covers a specified period, while whole life insurance provides lifelong coverage.

-• Term life insurance is often chosen to cover temporary financial obligations, while whole life insurance is seen as a long-term investment.
+- Term life insurance is often chosen to cover temporary financial obligations, while whole life insurance is considered a long-term investment.

 Frequently Asked Questions